BarryCarlyon/twitch_misc/extensions/config_service/README.md

 - Copy the contents of the field into the `""` of `extension_secret`
 - Set the `""` of `owner` to the TwitchID of the user that owns the extension, usually this is you but it might not be
 - Save your modified file as `extension_config.json`

+Your Extension front end will need to include the code similar to what is in `set_n_publish_frontend.js`

 ## Running the example